-19. In Fiscal Year 2018, did your agency close the ten oldest appeals that were reported pending in your Fiscal Year 2017 Annual FOIA Report?
+18. In Fiscal Year 2019, did your agency close the ten oldest appeals that were reported pending in your Fiscal Year 2018 Annual FOIA Report?

-OGE did not have any pending appeals at the end of Fiscal Year 2017.
+OGE did not have any pending appeals at the end of Fiscal Year 2018.

-20. If no, please provide the number of these appeals your agency was able to close by the end of the fiscal year, as listed in Section VII.C.(5) of your Fiscal Year 2017 Annual FOIA Report.
-If you had fewer than ten total oldest appeals to close, please indicate that.
+19. If no, please provide the number of these appeals your agency was able to close by the end of the fiscal year, as listed in Section VII.C.(5) of your Fiscal Year 2018 Annual FOIA Report.

-21. Beyond work on the ten oldest appeals, please describe any steps your agency took to reduce the overall age of your pending appeals.
+20. Beyond work on the ten oldest appeals, please describe any steps your agency took to reduce the overall age of your pending appeals.